-This information can help you better understand your user’s interest and where they go for news and entertainment, a key part of creating your customer profile.
+This information can help you better understand your user’s interests and where they go for news and entertainment, a key part of creating your customer profile.

 You can see how users are navigating through your site.
 This can help you better understand their purchase process and what pages they look at before they decide to buy.
 You can also look at the attribution report to see how many times users come to your site, and through which sources, before they convert.

 This is just a start to what you can uncover about your users in Google Analytics to create a customer profile.
-There’s no need to survey your customers and mine the data; it’s all available for free in your Analytics account!
-And for more information about how to create and use customer profiles, download our free customer profiles template below.
+There’s no need to survey your customers and mine the data; it’s all available for free in your Analytics account.